 Battle Creek Bombers Sign Two from Riverside

-BATTLE CREEK, MI – The OnStaff Group Recruiting Trail welcomes two from California to the Battle Creek Bombers 2016 roster.
+BATTLE CREEK, MI – The Battle Creek Bombers have added two from California to the 2016 roster.
 Dean Miller joins the team from Riverside City College and Cody Sporrer comes to Battle Creek from the University of California, Riverside.

 Dean Miller: 6’3”, 225 lbs, CF, Freshman, (Bats: R/Throws: R), Riverside, California

 During his freshman year at Riverside City College, Miller has hit .237 in 38 games.
 In his 130 plate appearances, he has registered 13 walks and 17 runs batted in.
 In the field, he has made 80 put outs and 51 assists in 145 total chances.

 In his senior year at Ramona High School, Miller hit .384 in 27 games with a .472 on base percentage.
 He also had 28 runs batted in while scoring 34 runs.

 Cody Sporrer: 6’0”, 160, 2B/SS, Sophomore, (Bats: R/Throws: R), Fullerton, California